 Peer Review Policy

 Peer review is the major quality keep measure for any academic journal.
 In this process, experts in the relevant fields, analyze the scholarly work from every perception, including its writing, the accuracy of its technical content, its documentation, and its impact on and implication to the discipline.
+The journal is based on independent and unbiased double-blinded peer-reviewed principles.
+Only unpublished papers that are not under review for publication elsewhere can be submitted.

 Reviewers play a pivotal role in scholarly publishing, and their valuable opinions certify the quality of the article under thoughtfulness.
 Peer review helps to approve research, establishing a standard for evaluation within research communities.